Tap icon

 Summary

-The most important steps in management of SCC relies on expedient diagnosis and treatment of SCC, which depends on the interdisciplinary cooperation of multiple specialties, including:
+Malignant spinal cord compression is an oncologic emergency and a common sequelae of cancer.
+Complications include pain and potentially irreversible neurologic dysfunction.
+The most common presenting symptom is back pain, followed by neurological symptoms, such as motor weakness and sensory changes.
+The most important steps in the management of SCC rely on expedient diagnosis and treatment of SCC, which depends on the interdisciplinary cooperation of multiple specialties, including:

 • Radiology

-• Radiation oncology
+• Radiation Oncology

-• Medical oncology
+• Medical Oncology

 Virtual Patient Case